The Crypto Trading Starter Kit

 Reputation-based voting systems represent a third approach where members earn voting power through contributions rather than holding capital, which incentivizes participation and expertise over wealth accumulation.

 Distribution methods like Crypto airdrop distribution reveal how DAOs bootstrap membership, often dropping governance tokens to early users, liquidity providers, or protocol participants to decentralize voting power.
 The challenge with token-weighted voting identifies the “Whale” problem, when a few large holders accumulate enough tokens to control proposals.
-Top-20 DAOs hold 81% of their treasury in native tokens (DeepDAO, 2024), which concentrates both voting power and treasury value in the hands of early token holders.
+Many large DAOs also hold most of their treasury in their own governance token, which concentrates voting power and treasury value in the same hands and ties the treasury’s value to the protocol it is meant to fund.
 This structure can amplify inequality if large stakeholders vote purely to enrich themselves rather than optimize protocol outcomes.

 DAO legal status is evolving through new frameworks like the Wyoming Decentralized Unincorporated Non-Profit Association (DUNA) Act, which provides a recognized legal personality.
 Traditional corporate law treats unincorporated associations as general partnerships, potentially making all members liable for organization debts and actions.
 The DUNA Act changes this framework by providing legal recognition for decentralized entities, enabling DAOs to sign contracts, hold property, and operate with a defined liability shield.
 Wyoming DAO LLC structures represent a more traditional wrapper, where the DAO registers as a limited liability company under state law, which is more familiar to regulators and institutional partners but requires a registered agent and maintains annual reporting requirements.

-For detailed regulatory requirements, Wyoming Secretary of State DAO filing requirements confirms the processes and fees required to establish a recognized DAO entity.
+For detailed regulatory requirements, the Wyoming Secretary of State’s Decentralized Autonomous Organization FAQ sets out the naming rules, the registered-agent requirement and the filing fees needed to establish a recognized DAO entity.

 What are the major challenges and risks of decentralized organizations?

 DAO risks include smart contract vulnerabilities, voter apathy, and the potential for personal liability as established by recent legal precedents.
 Smart contracts represent immutable code that executes automatically, which means security vulnerabilities cannot be patched post-deployment without a full migration.
-Vulnerability of Aave decentralized lending protocols and similar DeFi platforms to code exploits has resulted in losses exceeding $600 million across the ecosystem in 2024 and 2025.
+Vulnerability of Aave decentralized lending protocols and similar DeFi platforms to code exploits is the reason an unaudited contract holding a treasury is a standing risk rather than a hypothetical one.
 Power concentration and the “Whale” problem identify governance risks, protocols where token distribution is heavily concentrated in early holders often see low voter participation and proposals that enrich large holders at community expense.

 How does a DAO handle treasury management and “Rage Quits”?